 If there's anything better than a cup of coffee in the morning, it's using a convenient coffee maker that makes coffee in a matter of minutes.
 That's where single-cup coffee makers come in.
 Using a single-cup coffee maker is usually as simple as popping in a coffee pod and selecting your desired mug size.
 You also need to know how to fill the unit's water reservoir so that coffee brewing is possible.
 Single-cup coffee makers have gained popularity among homeowners as well as workplaces and businesses, so it's good to understand their use even if you don't own one yourself.
 You never know when you may encounter one in a waiting room or break area.
 Here's our step-by-step guide on how to use a Keurig coffee maker and the best models to buy.

 Verify that the machine is plugged in and that the power is on.
 You'll find the power button on the top right side of most units.
 When the power is turned on, the unit will begin gurgling and heating the water to 192 degrees Fahrenheit.
 Wait until the unit has finished the heating process to proceed.

-Fill the reservoir.
 Keurig machines store enough water for several cups of coffee.
 Some have reservoirs that lift away from the machine; others require that you pour water into a static reservoir.
 The reservoir lid is on the top left of the machine.
 Lift it to pour in the water.
 You may hear a buzzing noise.
-This is normal, and is the sound of the machine pulling water into the heating chamber.
+This is normal and is the sound of the machine pulling water into the heating chamber.

 Remember to open the coffee chamber and remove the used K-cup.
 Keep the coffee chamber open and unlatched between uses.